Careers360 Logo

 • AIBE Exam

-The AIBE 20 syllabus will be comprehensive and elaborate in nature.
-There are a total of 19 subjects included in the AIBE syllabus 2025.
+The AIBE 21 syllabus will be comprehensive and elaborate in nature.
+There are a total of 19 subjects included in the AIBE syllabus 2026.
 Constitutional Law is an integral part of the AIBE exam syllabus.
 A total of 10 questions will be asked from the Constitutional Law subject in the AIBE exam.
 Constitutional Law holds 10% weightage in the AIBE exam.
-The AIBE Constitutional LAw subject deals with the fundamental elements of the Indian constitution.
+The AIBE Constitutional Law subject deals with the fundamental elements of the Indian constitution.
 Furthermore, it also delves into the functions of the government.
-Read the complete article to get detailed information about AIBE 20 Constitutional Law subject, topics, important governing bodies, preparation tips and more.
+The Bar Council of India (BCI) has officially released the schedule for the All India Bar Examination (AIBE) XXI (21).
+The AIBE 21 registration portal has opened on February 11, 2026, on the official AIBE website.
+Read the complete article to get detailed information about AIBE 21 Constitutional Law subject, topics, important governing bodies, preparation tips and more.

 This Story also Contains